 The ground-breaking ceremony was held in April 2016, while construction works commenced in July 2017.

-The project is being implemented by the government-owned CAAN and expected to create large number of jobs during the construction and operation phases.
+The project is being implemented by the government-owned CAAN and is expected to create a large number of jobs during the construction and operation phases.

-The airport site is located on the hill area, 800m above mean sea level, at Chhinne Danda in the city of Pokhara, Kaski District, Gandaki zone, western Nepal.
+The airport site is located on the hillside, 800m above sea level at Chhinne Danda in the city of Pokhara, Kaski District, Gandaki zone, western Nepal.

-Situated 3km east of Pokhara's existing domestic airport, it is well connected to the Prithvi Highway (Kathmandu-Pokhara).
+Situated 3km east of Pokhara’s existing domestic airport, the location is well connected to the Prithvi Highway (Kathmandu-Pokhara).

 Need for the new airport in Pokhara

-The new airport is intended to provide regional, domestic and international passengers with additional flight services over the current airport to encourage tourism in the Pokhara region, which is one of the popular tourist destinations in Nepal.
+The new airport is intended to provide regional, domestic and international passengers with additional flight services.
+This is aimed at encouraging tourism in the Pokhara region, which is one of the popular tourist destinations in Nepal.

-The current Pokhara International Airport has a short runway and is experiencing technical difficulties.
+The current Pokhara International Airport has a short runway that has been experiencing technical difficulties.